jeebonAI/frontend/roadmap.md

 # Frontend Implementation Roadmap

-This document outlines the step-by-step implementation plan for the DJibon frontend application, breaking down the development into manageable stages with clear deliverables.
+This document outlines the step-by-step implementation plan for the Jiboni frontend application, breaking down the development into manageable stages with clear deliverables.

 ## Stage 1: Project Initialization